Jim Molan: Military career

 Molan had a long and active military career.
 Regimental postings included the 1st Battalion, Pacific Islands Regiment (Papua New Guinea) as a rifle platoon commander; 9th Battalion, Royal Queensland Regiment, as adjutant; rifle company second-in-command and rifle company commander in the 3rd Battalion, Royal Australian Regiment; commanding officer of the 6th Battalion, Royal Australian Regiment; commander of the Army's mechanised 1st Brigade; and commander of the 1st Division and its Deployable Joint Force Headquarters.
 Molan was the commander of the Australian Defence College, including the Australian Defence Force Academy; the Australian Command and Staff College; and the Australian Centre for Defence and Strategic Studies.

 Molan served as the army attache in Jakarta as a colonel between 1992 and 1994 and for this service he was awarded the Indonesian decoration Bintang Dharma Yudha Nararya in 1995.
 Between 1998 and 1999, Molan was the defence attache in Jakarta as a brigadier and served in East Timor.
 On 25 March 2000 he was upgraded to an Officer of the Order of Australia for his service in Indonesia and in East Timor.

 In April 2004, he was deployed for a year to Iraq.
 He was despatched to serve as the chief of operations of the new Multinational Force in Iraq headquarters that was being planned.
 However, he initially instead spent some time trying to find a specific role within the headquarters structure, before being allocated responsibility for energy security.
 He was eventually made deputy chief of staff for operations, and served during continuous and intense combat operations.
 For distinguished command and leadership in this period, he was awarded the Distinguished Service Cross, and the American Legion of Merit.
 Molan has been accused of responsibility for planning and carrying out multiple purported war crimes during the attack on Fallujah in late 2004.
+For his role in the attacks on Fallujah, he has been referred to as the "butcher of Fallujah".

 After returning from Iraq he served as defence materiel advocate for the Defence Materiel Organisation; and adviser to the Vice Chief of the Defence Force on Joint Warfighting Lessons and Concepts.
 Major General Molan retired in July 2008.